bmlt-enabled/bmlt-root-server/README.md

 ----------
 ***Version 2.8.16* ** *- TBD*

+- The NAWS dump will now no longer send unpublished meetings that don't have World IDs.
+- Added a "GetCoverageArea" semantic selector.
+This returns a rectangle, encompassing the meetings served by the server.

 ***Version 2.8.15* ** *- April 22, 2017*

 - Changed the install wizard to reflect the new settings added to the auto-config.inc.php file, including the new Google API key.